 As a school for students who are struggling in public or private day schools and are potentially having behavioral issues, there are a small number of students who continue to struggle while with us.
 After leaving RVCA, some of these students have posted negative reviews or comments about RVCA online.

 We understand that as a parent you will do your due diligence in researching our school before enrolling your child with us (as well you should!), and will likely come across these comments.
 With that in mind, we wanted to take the opportunity to address some of the negative comments you will find and give them some perspective.

 We also do not allow “romantic” relationships between students.
 Again, this has nothing to do with sexual preference, but with keeping students focused on their education and free of distractions.
-It is also an issue of safety, boundaries, and California law (CA PC 261.5).
+It is also an issue of safety and boundaries.